zed-industries/zed/docs/src/repl.md

 }
 ```

-If you have `jupyter` installed, you can run `juptyer kernelspec list` to see the available kernels.
+If you have `jupyter` installed, you can run `jupyter kernelspec list` to see the available kernels.

 ```
 $ jupyter kernelspec list